Safeco Surety v. J.P. Southwest Concrete, Inc. (Tex.App.- Houston [1st Dist.] Apr. 2,

 Within its first issue, Walker contends J.P.'s claim for lost profits is not supported by the evidence.

-so, because J.P.'s claim for lost profits assumed a 25 percent profit margin based on speculation.
+to do so, because J.P.'s claim for lost profits assumed a 25 percent profit margin based on

 1. Recovery of Lost Profits

-intended to put the party seeking damages in as good a position as if the contract had been
+standard, intended to put the party seeking damages in as good a position as if the contract had

+pet. denied).
 Benefit-of-the-bargain damages may include reasonably certain lost profits.
 Id.
-"Lost profits are
+"Lost

-damages for the loss of net income to a business and, broadly speaking, reflect income from lost
+profits are damages for the loss of net income to a business and, broadly speaking, reflect

 To recover lost profits, the party seeking them must prove them with reasonable certainty and